-We take a whole school approach to promoting positive mental health that aims to help children become more resilient, happy and successful and to prevent problems before they arise.
+We take a whole school approach to promoting positive mental health that aims to help pupils become more resilient, happy and successful and to prevent problems before they arise.
 This encompasses seven aspects:

-1. Creating an ethos, policies and behaviours that support mental health and resilience, and which everyone understands.

-2. Helping children to develop social relationships, support each other and seek help when they need it.

-3. Helping children to be resilient learners.

-4. Teaching children social and emotional skills and an awareness of mental health.

-5. Early identification of children who have mental health needs and planning support to meet their needs, including working with specialist services.

-6. Effectively working with parents and carers including providing opportunities to develop their own knowledge and understanding around emotional well-being and mental health.

-7. Supporting and training staff to develop their skills and their own resilience.
+- 1. Creating an ethos, policies and behaviours that support mental health and resilience, and which everyone understands. - 2.
+Helping pupils to develop social relationships, support each other and seek help when they need it. - 3.
+Helping pupils to be resilient learners. - 4.
+Teaching pupils social and emotional skills and an awareness of mental health. - 5.
+Early identification of pupils who have mental health needs and planning support to meet their needs, including working with specialist services. - 6.
+Effectively working with parents and carers including providing opportunities to develop their own knowledge and understanding around emotional well-being and mental health. - 7.
+Supporting and training staff to develop their skills and their own resilience.